cmontilha/ExploreDiscover/README.md

 - **HTML5 & CSS3**: For building responsive layouts.
 - **JavaScript**: To handle dynamic interactions.
 - **Bootstrap**: For modern, responsive design.

----

-## Visit the Website

-Check out the live version of the project here: [Explore-Discover Website](https://cmontilha.github.io/ExploreDiscover/)

 2024 © Fictional project with no commercial purposes.